Want to plan an epic non-binary wedding?

 Non-specific Gender Terminology for Nonbinary Wedding

-The first thing to do when planning a nonbinary wedding is to chose gender nonspecific words.
+The first thing to do when planning a non-binary or queer wedding is to choose gender-neutral terms.

-It’s a bit easy to use these words in most cases.
+It’s a bit easy to use gender-inclusive language in most cases.

-For instance, instead of using “Husband” or “wife,” you can use spouse.
-Also, you could use “spouse-to-be” or “betrothed” for fiance and fiancee.
+For instance, instead of using “Husband” or “wife,” you can use spouse for married couples.
+Also, you could use “spouse-to-be” or “betrothed” for fiance and fiancee in describing an engaged person.

-Again, “bride” and “groom” are two terms people find challenging to swap.
+Again, “bride” and “groom” are two terms people find challenging to replace with gender-neutral wedding terms.

-However, you can discuss with whoever is planning your wedding and the officiants so that you can come up with terms to use throughout your non-binary wedding.
+However, you can discuss with whoever is planning your wedding and the officiants so that you can come up with terms to use throughout your wedding celebration.

 Furthermore, instead of using “You may kiss the bride,” you can simply use, “you may now kiss,” or “and now, seal your commitment with a kiss.”

-Using the appropriate nonspecific gender terminology may be challenging.
+Using the appropriate inclusive wedding language terminology may be challenging.

 But it makes your entire non-binary wedding beautiful and more personal to you.